Tourism in Cabo Specifically Through Visitors from the US and Canada

 Since Cabo is heavily reliant on the tourism industry, it took a big hit from the pandemic, almost turning into a ghost town when visitors canceled their flights and bookings.
 In recent months, however, the city’s economy is once again starting to pick up.
 The influx of US and Canadian visitors in Mexico can pose significant growth potential for Cabo as it opens its doors to tourists once again.

 Indeed, the pandemic has forced travelers to reevaluate their lifestyles and travel habits.
 Nowadays, people favor shorter trips and nearby destinations, which explains why US and Canadian visitors have constituted the majority of Mexico’s visitors this year.
-Though the total number of tourists in the country in 2020 is still 50% lower than last year, the easing of restrictions holds promising potential for these numbers to go up as the year comes to a close.
+Though the total number of tourists in the country in 2020 is still 50% lower than previous years, the easing of restrictions holds promising potential for these numbers to go up as the year comes to a close.